JuliaParallel/MPI.jl/README.md

 ## Installing

-[CMake] is used to piece together the MPI wrapper.
+[CMake] is used to piece together the MPI wrapper; as such, it is required MPI.jl to build.
 Currently a shared library MPI installation for C and Fortran is required (tested with [Open MPI] and [MPICH2]).
-To build and install the wrapper run from the root source directory
+To install MPI.jl using the Julia packaging system, simply run

-    mkdir build
+    julia> Pkg.update()
-    cd build
+    julia> Pkg.add("MPI")

-    cmake ..
+Alternatively, clone this git repository manually and run

-    make
+    julia> Pkg.build("MPI")

-    make test
+which will install the MPI library into `$HOME/.julia/vX.Y/MPI/deps/usr/lib`.

-    make install
+## Usage

-which will install the wrapper into `$HOME/.julia/mpi`.
-Examples can be run using the `$HOME/.julia/mpi/juliampi` script as in
+To run a Julia script with MPI, first make sure that `using MPI` or `import MPI` is included at the top of your script.
+You should then be able to run the MPI job as expected, e.g. with

-    mpirun -np 3 $HOME/.julia/mpi/juliampi ../examples/01-hello.jl
+    mpirun -np 3 julia examples/01-hello.jl

 [Julia]: http://julialang.org/
 [MPI]: http://www.mpi-forum.org/